-Ledger Posting in Accounting is a very important role in maintaining accounts books or record of the transaction.
-At the time of preparing accounts in any organisation(business), to prepare different ledger accounts and also to find balance in each account is very important.
+Ledger Posting in Accounting is a very important role in maintaining accounts books or records of the transaction.
+At the time of preparing accounts in any organisation(business), preparing different ledger accounts and also finding balance in each account is very important.

 Meaning of Ledger

-Accounting is a process of recording financial transactions of the business.
-The objective of the organisation is to get useful information relating to business from the recorded entries. for example, details of total sales during the financial year, details of purchase, types and amount of expenses, types & amount of income, total liabilities & assets, profit & loss suffered etc.
+Accounting is a process of recording the financial transactions of the business.
+The objective of the organisation is to get useful information relating to business from the recorded entries. for example, in the ledger posting accounting, we can find details of total sales during the financial year, details of purchase, types and amount of expenses, types & amount of income, total liabilities & assets, profit & loss suffered etc.

 In view of the above information, separate accounts are prepared for the specific information from the accounting entries.
 The different types of accounts are prepared in a separate book, which is known as a Ledger Book.

 From journal books, a process of recording as per the rules of accounting, either on the debit or credit side of an affected account is known as posting.